 It’s a kind of mental torture and loneliness that really doesn’t compare to anything else.
 Many times I’ve felt like I’m broken or damaged in a way that’s beyond repair – I’ve even convinced myself that I’m somehow less of a woman because my body seems to achieve less.
 I’ve sat and listened to exciting stories about my friends sex lives, nodding along, all whilst wondering if I’ll ever feel like part of the club I’ve always been turned away from.
 Dealing with a chronic illness when you look seemingly ‘normal’ on the outside feels like you’re playing a character version of yourself in some sort of bad play.
 It feels exhausting, tedious, and never ending.
 I’ve often found myself wondering: why can’t I have something that people generally understand more broadly?
 Or at least have a diagnosis that people have heard of or can pronounce after the third time I’ve repeated it to them.
 Why do I have to have the two things that sound like they have been plucked from outer space?…

 I never want my blog posts to be doom and gloom, and that’s the very reason I haven’t written candidly about my female health issues in a while.
 I always want to come here with something productive for whoever is taking the time to read this, because this blog has given me more than I could have ever hoped for.
-Chatting with you guys over the years about your own female health issues has given me a sense of community that I spent years and years searching for.
+Chatting with you guys over the years about your own female health issues has provided me with a sense of community that I spent years and years searching for.
 Sharing my issues has made me feel much more confident in who I am as a person, and less wrapped up in my body and how it’s prevented me from (what I thought for a long time) was being my ‘best self’.

 I want you to know that if you are currently feeling let down by your body or as though you are broken in some way – you are not, and there is help to be found.
 You just have to have the strength in yourself to keep pushing for answers.
 There will be times when you aren’t listened to properly, but they will all seem insignificant when you find someone who does.
 I think it’s also vital that as a society, we redefine what it means to have a ‘healthy sex life’.
 If the ultimate goal is always penetrative intercourse, then we are denying a huge proportion of people pleasure and happiness because of what they are unable to do with their bodies.
 All bodies deserve love and pleasure.
 Whether its a physical or mental disability – there needs to be less stigma attached to what counts as a real sexual experience.

 If someone approached me in a bar or if I got chatting to someone on a night out when I was younger – I’d walk away or laugh it off and pretend I wasn’t interested.
-The truth was I couldn’t be bothered to explain why I wasn’t capable of a one night stand or a sexual encounter that didn’t feel painful and awkward.
+The truth was, I couldn’t be bothered to explain why I wasn’t capable of a one night stand or a sexual encounter that didn’t feel painful and awkward.
 How could I possibly have explained to someone else what I didn’t understand myself about my own body?
 Way to kill the mood.

 At age twenty eight, I’m still struggling with my treatment and hoping for progress, but I’m also working on redefining what progress means to me.
 I think when we feel stunted, we forget to look back at how far we have come and all of the hurdles we have faced up until this point.
 There is no shame in staying in the same place for a while – try to make it feel like home.

-I use steroid cream daily to thin the scar tissue that has now healed back, and I was also prescribed vaginal trainers again (which are about as fun as they sound) just before lockdown.
+I use steroid cream daily to thin the scar tissue that has now healed back, and I was also prescribed vaginal trainers/dilators again (which are about as fun as they sound) just before lockdown.
 My last appointment was actually a couple of days before we went into lockdown and perhaps my most emotionally intense appointment yet.
-We talked through my options going forward and discussed the possibility of another operation but there’s really no quick fix when it comes to Vaginismus and Lichen Sclerosis (especially when you throw in a global health pandemic on top of everything else).
+We talked through my options going forward and discussed the possibility of another operation but there’s really no quick fix when it comes to Vaginismus and Lichen Sclerosis (especially when combined & especially when you throw in a global pandemic on top of everything else).
 The hardest part of all is the mental battle – the idea that my brain is putting up physical barriers.
 Whether it’s counselling, psychosexual therapy, CBT, or regular meditation – there are a whole host of avenues to explore when it comes to reconnecting with your body and sexuality.

 And yet, when I think of the strangers, and the Doctors, and the family members, and the school friends that failed me in one way or another, I feel grateful for the strength I have today.
 Living with a debilitating female health condition that there’s barely any compassion or understanding for is hard.
 It’s even harder when those closest to you don’t know how to spot the warning signs or point you in the right direction.
 You end up walking around in this invisible cloak that you create for yourself – a comfort blanket that only seems to cause further discomfort.
 It becomes so tight that your chest hurts somedays – a body crying out for attention and healing.
 Notice me it seems to say, I’ll be yours if you just let me.

 It’s important for me to write these posts because I would never want anyone to glance at my Instagram account or the curated images on here and feel the way I did as a young girl.
 If I could scoop her up out of the bath tub and tell her that I will create an environment that we will flourish in one day – I would.
-I wouldn’t want anyone to assume I have this picture ‘perfect life’ or that I have things all figured out because I don’t.
+I wouldn’t want anyone to assume I have this picture ‘perfect life’ or that I have things all figured out because I absolutely don’t.
 Whilst I don’t believe I have anything to prove, I also want to add to this blog space in a meaningful way as I often as I can.
 If my experiences can help someone book that appointment or push for further treatment – that means everything.

 Photographs taken on film (Portra 400)